apache/activemq-artemis/docs/user-manual/en/message-grouping.md

        <address>jms</address>
        <timeout>5000</timeout>
     </grouping-handler>

+ - `type` two types of handlers are supported - `LOCAL` and `REMOTE`.
+   Each cluster should choose 1 node to have a `LOCAL` grouping handler and all the other nodes should have `REMOTE` handlers.
+It's the `LOCAL` handler that actually makes the decision as to what route should be used, all the other `REMOTE` handlers converse with this.

-The *address* attribute refers to a [cluster connection and the address it uses](clusters.md#configuring-cluster-connections), refer to the clustering section on how to configure clusters.
-The *timeout* attribute referees to how long to wait for a decision to be made, an exception will be thrown during the send if this timeout is reached, this ensures that strict ordering is kept.
+ - `address` refers to a [cluster connection and the address it uses](clusters.md#configuring-cluster-connections).
+Refer to the clustering section on how to configure clusters.

+ - `timeout` how long to wait for a decision to be made.
+An exception will be thrown during the send if this timeout is reached, this ensures that strict ordering is kept.

 The decision as to where a message should be routed to is initially proposed by the node that receives the message.
 The node will pick a